 There are a couple ways.
 First, people can purchase it with real money.
 One Bitcoin, for example, currently costs over $6,000.
 Interested parties can buy a fraction of one coin, too.
-Another way to earn some types of digital currency is by putting a computer to work, verifying blocks on the blockchain—a process known as mining.
+Another way to earn some types of digital currency is by putting a computer to work, verifying blocks (transactions) on the blockchain with an algorithm—a process known as mining.
 When a computer successfully confirms a logged transaction, the owner may be rewarded with a certain amount of crypto.
 Some people spend lots of money buying special hardware and software to mine for Bitcoin and other virtual currencies.

 What are the risks?

 Cryptocurrency has been referred to as the wild west of the financial world, because there aren’t many rules or regulations.
 Some say investing in it is akin to gambling, whereas others say it’s the future of money.
 Either way, investors should not convert funds they can’t stand to lose.
 Since crypto isn’t regulated by any state or government, no one is there to investigate fraud and investments aren’t insured or protected.
 If the virtual coins in a digital wallet disappear, the money is gone.

 There is a lot more to say on the subject, but this article is a quick overview to help you understand what the digital currency trend is all about.
 In summary, cryptocurrency is a volatile, experimental market and only time will tell how worthwhile such an investment might be.